apigee/apigeetool-node/README.md

 `npm install -g apigeetool`

-> NOTE: The `-g` option places the apigeetool command in your PATH.
-On *nix-based machines, `sudo` may be required with the `-g` option.
+*NOTE*: The `-g` option places the apigeetool command in your PATH.
+On "\*nix"-based machines, `sudo` may be required with the `-g` option.
 If you do not use `-g`, then you need to add the apigeetool command to your PATH manually.
 Typically, the `-g` option places modules in: `/usr/local/lib/node_modules/apigee-127` on *nix-based machines.

 # <a name="whatyouneed"></a>What you need to know about apigeetool